Last Updated on August 21, 2024

 Looking to top up your income?
 Join Collingwood’s affiliate scheme!

-Expenses Will Cut into Your Earnings as an Instructor
+Expenses Will Cut into Your Earnings as a Driving Instructor

 There is no way around it.
 A driving instructor is a business and a business naturally has expenses.
 This can cut into your driving instructors salary but are crucial for running your business.
 One of the biggest expenses for a driving instructor week to week (excluding franchise fees) is usually fuel costs.
 If you work full time hours you can expect to pay around £50 – £80 per week for fuel.